privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 ### Passwords

-A lot of services impose certain criteria when it comes to passwords such as a minimum or maximum length, as well as which special characters, if any, can be used.
+A lot of services impose certain criteria when it comes to passwords, including a minimum or maximum length, as well as which special characters, if any, can be used.
 You should use your password manager's built-in password generator to create passwords that are as long and complex as the service will allow by including capitalized and lowercase letters, numbers and special characters.

 If you need a password you can memorize, we recommend a [diceware passphrase](#diceware).